macouella/kenv/README.md

   // all configurations are optional
-  environmentPath: '.kenv.json', // the main jsonc file to load environmentTemplatePath = '.kenv.sample.json', // template file to validate syncing extraSyncPaths = ['.kenv.production.json', '.kenv.staging.json'] // extra config files to validate syncing
-  whitelistKeys = [], // keys to ignore for validation
+  environmentPath: '.kenv.json', // the main jsonc file to load environmentTemplatePath = '.kenv.sample.json', // template file to validate syncing whitelistKeys = [], // keys to ignore for validation
-  throwOnMissingKeys: false, // exit with an error instead of a console.warn when keys are out of sync  (default: false)
+  throwOnMissingKeys: false, // exit with an error instead of a console.warn when keys are out of sync  (default: false) devSyncPaths = ['.kenv.production.json', '.kenv.staging.json'] // extra config files to validate syncing during development
   freeze: false, // makes process.kenv readonly (default: false)
   logUsage: false, // logs usage of environment keys on the console (default: false) })